 Libling Michener worked as part of a consortium, with Number Ten Architectural Group, jointly designing the massive Winnipeg Convention Centre and the former Rupertsland Square at 444 St. Mary Avenue.
 Lakeview Square and the Convention Centre each filled a city block and included assembly space, a movie theatre, offices, restaurants, a health club and 600 apartment units.

 Gerald Libling became increasingly interested in the development side of property management and left the firm in 1973.
 He joined the Imperial Development Group and Galcon Development and Construction.
 As a developer, he worked with his former architectural partner on two significant projects - the Imperial Office Tower at 363 Broadway and Place Louis Riel Apartments (now a hotel) at 190 Smith Street.

 Libling’s exit gave the firm the opportunity to restructure itself, resulting in a new name, LM Architectural Group.
 The firm adopted a team approach with a project manager who would assemble the required resource people.
 The senior staff in the firm in 1970 were Al Leader, Les Stechesen, Desmond St. Lawrence, John James, Oscar Rosenhahn and Mel Michener.

 LM Architectural Group remains a very active firm in Winnipeg offering services in architectural and interior design.
-In 2013, the partners are: James Orlikow, David Kressock, Terry Danelley, Michael Isbister and Architect Emeritus Mel Michener.
+In 2017, the partners are: David Kressock, Terry Danelley and Michael Isbister.